scm-vayukah/visual-navigation/README.md

-# Drone Image Geolocation
+# 🛰️ Drone Image Geolocation with SuperPoint

-This project implements a drone visual localization system by matching input drone images against a georeferenced TIFF map image.
-It estimates GPS coordinates using SIFT-based feature matching.
-The system falls back to tile-based matching if the TIFF is too large to load entirely into memory.
+This project implements a visual geolocation system using SuperPoint-based feature matching between drone images and a georeferenced TIFF map.
+It estimates GPS coordinates for each drone image using keypoint matching and falls back to tile-based processing if the TIFF image is too large to load entirely.

 ---